Weather Hub

 This page provides important information to residents, business owners and visitors to help them be informed and prepared during adverse weather events.
-On this page, you will find:
+For the latest weather alerts, visit the Environment Canada website.

 Information regarding weather-related disruptions to city services, facility closures and when the weather-related parking ban is in effect will be posted here.